agdsn/sipa-content/news/2016-04-04-schlechtes-Internet.en.md

-title: Bad Internetconnection
+title: Bad Internet connection
 author: Jan Braje
 date: 2016-04-04
-event: [Hochschulstraße, Wundtstraße, Zellescher Weg, Borsbergstraße, Gerokstraße, Zeunerstraße]
+outage: [Hochschulstraße, Wundtstraße, Zellescher Weg, Borsbergstraße, Gerokstraße, Zeunerstraße]

-Right now we experience some problems with stability and speed of our network.
+Right now we experience some problems with the stability and speed of our network.

-We try our best to find the errors and are in contact with the ZIH (TUD) for quickest correction.
+We try our best to find the errors and are in contact with the ZIH (TUD) for a quick solution.